Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    - Debounce = 3

-4. Set the threshold parameters in the **Widget/Sensor parameters** section of the CAPSENSE&trade; tuner:
+4. Set the threshold parameters in the **Widget/Sensor parameters** section of the CAPSENSE&trade; tuner.

    **Figure 26.
 Widget threshold parameters**